tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: bdqffdq:POTENTIAL_ISSUE
 - Type: bdqffdq:ResponseResult
 - Definition: A bdqffdq:ResponseResult of a bdqffdq:Issue that indicates that the data may not have sufficient quality for a use.
-The user will need to evaluate if the data is fit for their particular use or not.
+The user will need to evaluate if the data are fit for their particular use or not.

 ********************